18F/ada-sandbox/pages/page.md

 The Air Carrier Access Act protects the rights of people with disabilities in air travel.
 For information or to file a complaint, contact the U.S. Department of Transportation, Aviation Consumer Protection Division: 202-366-2220.

 ## Asking if a dog is a service animal
-If you are working at a business or state or local government facility and it is unclear to you whether someone’s dog is a service dog, **you may ask only two questions** to find out:
+If you are working at a business or state or local government facility and it is unclear to you whether someone’s dog is a service dog, **you may ask for certain information using two questions**:

 <ul class="icon-list" aria-labeledby="asking-if-a-dog-is-a-service-animal">
   <li>{% include yes.html %} Is the dog a service animal required because of a disability?</li>